-Here's the lowdown on all the FREE things to do in Chicago and cheap ways to get the most out of your visit.
+Here's the lowdown on all the FREE things to do and places to visit in Chicago and cheap ways to get the most out of your visit.

 Three amazing Chicago favorites are always open and always free.
 Animal lovers head to Lincoln Park Zoo, which offers incredible skyline views within Chicago’s expansive Lincoln Park.
 From new babies being welcomed to the world to new habitats like Regenstein Macaque Forest to favorites like Farm-in-the-Zoo, this year-round option always pleases.
 In the winter, ZooLights illuminates the grounds with colorful displays of light, and has activities, rides and crafts for all ages.